-Mr Sam Butler, BA
+Mr Sam Butler, BA, MSc

 Sam graduated from the University of Liverpool with a History BA (Hons) in 2012, before serving as President of Liverpool Guild of Students from 2012 to 2014.

 With the Guild Presidency sparking an interest in University governance, Sam went on to work as an Institutional Reviewer for the UK Quality Assurance Agency, eventually taking a role within the Appeals team.
-Sam has, more recently, sat as an external member of the Academic Board and the Academic Standards Committee of the University of Law.

-Outside work, Sam likes to keep up to date with current affairs, and has written for The Independent on a number of topics.
+Outside work Sam likes to keep up to date with current affairs, and has written for The Independent on a number of topics.
 Sam also enjoys making the most of the North West's theatre, music and cultural scene, and is a sports enthusiast.